Daoranger/Club-Hub/client/README.md

   Run `npm start`.

 5. **Test the frontend server**
-  The page will automatically open in your browser. root is `localhost:3000/`
+  The page will automatically open in your browser; root is `localhost:3000/`.

 6. **Navigate through different pages**
-  If you want to go to the login page, the route is `localhost:3000/login`
+  If you want to go to the login page, the route is `localhost:3000/login`.